iterorganization/IMAS-Data-Dictionary/docs/IMAS-URI-scheme.rst

 Introduction
 ------------

-An IMAS URI is used to identify without ambiguity a given IMAS data-entry, or part of its data (see the Fragment_ section).
+An IMAS URI is used to identify without ambiguity a given IMAS `data-entry <./dataentry_and_occurrence.html#data-entry>`_, or part of its data (see the Fragment_ section).
 The URI scheme follows a specific syntax, but is encoded into a single string in order to allow a very simple API in associated data-access software.
 It also allows to further extend the capabilities by refining the scheme syntax without any impact on the API.
 The following section describes the chosen URI scheme in details.
-A reminder of historical data-entry identification can be found in the
+A reminder of historical `data-entry <./dataentry_and_occurrence.html#data-entry>`_ identification can be found in the
 `Legacy identifiers`_ section, with explanation of the associated limitations that this URI scheme addresses.

 IMAS URI structure
 ------------------

-The IMAS data-entry URI follows the general idea from URI standard definition from `RFC-3986 <https://www.rfc-editor.org/rfc/rfc3986.html>`_, but does not aim at being publicly registered.
+The IMAS `data-entry <./dataentry_and_occurrence.html#data-entry>`_ URI follows the general idea from URI standard definition from `RFC-3986 <https://www.rfc-editor.org/rfc/rfc3986.html>`_, but does not aim at being publicly registered.
 For reference, the general URI structure is the following: ``scheme:[//authority]path[?query][#fragment]``.

 For the sake of clarity and coherence, it was decided to define a single unified ``scheme`` for IMAS data resources (named ``imas``)